 Distracted by worst-case scenarios, the United States is missing an opportunity to support the development of African states and to find an area of common ground with China.
 China’s Belt and Road Initiative (BRI), a multi-billion-dollar infrastructure investment platform, has positive economic implications for developing countries and the United States, but is consistently overshadowed by political and national security concerns.
 Some analysts discount the threat of the BRI as inflated, while others advocate for a U.S. response to counter a rising hegemonic power.
 However, the slow-burning economic implications of the BRI are not necessarily a threat to U.S. prosperity, nor to global development.
 Examining BRI projects in Africa reveals a nuanced reality of how the initiative functions in the developing world, where infrastructure financing is desperately needed, and political externalities are of secondary concern to the receiving states.

 The BRI is often critiqued as so-called “debt trap diplomacy.”
 According to this narrative, China provides infrastructure funding to developing economies under opaque loan terms, only to strategically leverage the recipient country’s indebtedness to China for economic, military, or political favor.
-The debt-for-equity swap of Sri Lanka’s Hambantota port is an oft-used example, where China excused Sri Lanka’s $8 billion debt in exchange for a 99-year lease of the Sri Lankan port in 2017.
+One oft-used example is China’s acquisition of a majority stake in Sri Lanka’s Hambantota port and adjacent industrial zone as part of a concession agreement in 2017 after the government had trouble repaying the Chinese loans for the port’s construction.
 Interestingly, critiquing China’s BRI is one of the few major policy issues that saw bipartisan support in 2018’s hyperpolarized political landscape.
 While the unifying aspect of a shared enemy may be beneficial to domestic U.S. politics, this snowballing criticism tends to minimize or ignore positive aspects, missing opportunities to work constructively with China to accomplish shared goals in the developing world.

 There are real reasons to criticize China’s actions along the Belt and Road, ranging from an expanding military agenda, psychological and political influence campaigns touting the benefits of authoritarianism, and the use of telecommunications technology to surveil other governments.
 The opacity of Chinese infrastructure loans and investment is detrimental to U.S. companies’ ability to compete and increases states’ vulnerability to debt leveraging.
 This risk is exacerbated by China’s courtship of African political and military leaders through visits from top leadership.
 U.S. national security concerns are particularly potent, as the Chinese military base in Djibouti has become the epitomizing symbol of China’s aggression along the Belt and Road.10 While these concerns are valid and broadly defended by U.S.-China policy experts, they overshadow the positive outcomes of the BRI and thwart any opportunity the United States may have to work alongside China to uplift African states.